-Low carb pumpkin cheesecake made with homemade pumpkin pie spices, pumpkin puree and ricotta cheese!
-With approximately 6 carbs per slice this cheesecake will be your favorite holiday dessert!
+Low carb pumpkin cheesecake made with homemade pumpkin spice mix, pumpkin puree and ricotta cheese!
+With approximately 6 carbs per slice this cheesecake will be your favorite keto holiday dessert!

 Today I’m sharing a dessert that will leave you craving for cool evenings, falling leaves, and warm blankets!